Fee-Shifting and Shareholder Litigation

-A fee-shifting provision, in corporate charter or bylaws, requires the plaintiff-shareholder to reimburse the litigation expenses of the defendant-corporation when the plaintiff is not successful in litigation.
-After the Delaware Supreme Court ruled that the provision is enforceable in 2014, a number of corporations adopted fee-shifting bylaws, utilizing the directors’ right to unilaterally amend bylaws without express shareholder approval.
+A fee-shifting provision, in a corporate charter or bylaws, requires the plaintiff-shareholder to reimburse the litigation expenses of the defendant-corporation when the plaintiff is not successful in litigation.
+After the Delaware Supreme Court ruled that such a provision is enforceable in 2014, a number of corporations adopted fee-shifting bylaws, utilizing the directors’ right to unilaterally amend bylaws without express shareholder approval.
 In 2015, the Delaware legislature reversed course by prohibiting fee-shifting provisions in both charters and bylaws.
-This back-and-forth history has left an important question unanswered.
-Should fee-shifting be allowed in shareholder litigation and, if so, in what form?
-This paper first makes a theoretical claim that the optimal fee-shifting arrangement lies somewhere between the pro-defendant version adopted by the corporations and no fee-shifting mandated by the Delaware legislature.
-A more balanced fee-shifting provision will do better in encouraging meritorious lawsuits while discouraging non-meritorious ones, especially with respect to direct shareholder lawsuits.
+This back-and-forth history has left an important question unanswered: should fee-shifting be allowed in shareholder litigation and, if so, in what form?
+This Article first makes a theoretical claim that the optimal fee-shifting arrangement lies somewhere between the pro-defendant version adopted by the corporations and the no-fee-shifting version mandated by the Delaware legislature.
+A more balanced fee-shifting provision will do better in encouraging meritorious lawsuits while discouraging nonmeritorious ones, especially with respect to direct shareholder lawsuits.
 For derivative lawsuits, a balanced fee-shifting rule will impose a higher threshold on the merits than the traditional, no-fee-shifting rule.
-The paper also undertakes an empirical investigation of fee-shifting provisions that are used in commercial agreements, notably stock purchase agreements and bond indentures, that employ more balanced fee-shifting arrangements but with variation.
-Building upon both the theoretical and empirical analyses, the paper finally argues that, instead of a categorical ban, the law should allow fee-shifting provisions in charters and bylaws but subject them to a more robust judicial oversight.
+The Article also undertakes an empirical investigation of fee-shifting provisions that are used in commercial agreements, notably stock purchase agreements and bond indentures, that employ more balanced fee-shifting arrangements but with variation.
+Building upon both the theoretical and empirical analyses, the Article finally argues that, instead of a categorical ban, the law should allow fee-shifting provisions in charters and bylaws but subject them to more robust judicial oversight.
 This will better allow the corporations and shareholders to realize the screening benefits of fee-shifting while protecting shareholders’ right to bring suit.

 Suggested Citation: Suggested Citation